wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/cluster.rst

 client_cert_key
 ^^^^^^^^^^^^^^^

-Specifies the location of the used client side certificate key file.
+Specifies the location of the client-side certificate key file.

 +--------------------+-----------------------------------------+
 | **Default value**  | n/a                                     |